feedjira/feedjira/README.md

 end
 ```

+## Contributing

+Bug reports and pull requests are welcome on GitHub at
+https://github.com/feedjira/feedjira.
+This project is intended to be a safe,
+welcoming space for collaboration, and contributors are expected to adhere to
+the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Projects that use Feedjira

 Feedjira is used in some awesome projects around the web - from RSS readers to